nitisinone (Oral route)

 Uses For nitisinone

-Nitisinone is given along with a special diet to treat hereditary tyrosinemia, type 1.
-This disease is caused by too much tyrosine in the blood.
-It may cause damage to the liver, kidneys, eyes, skin, and nervous system.
-Treatment with nitisinone and diet may slow the disease, but it will not cure it.
+Nitisinone is used to treat hereditary tyrosinemia type 1, which is too much tyrosine in the blood.
+It helps to prevent high levels of tyrosine in the blood.
+Treatment with nitisinone and diet changes may slow the progression of the disease, but will not cure it.

-nitisinone is available only with your or your child's doctor's prescription.
+nitisinone is available only with your doctor's prescription.

 Before Using nitisinone

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For nitisinone, the following should be considered: